pinga-lab/EqL-overview-TU-Freiberg/README.md

 ## License

-All slides are made available under a MIT license.
+All slides are made available under a [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license.
 You can freely use and modify them, without warranty, so long as you provide attribution to the author.
 See `LICENSE.md` for the full license text.